 Women’s bodies also produce testosterone, which is the hormone responsible for their sexual desire as well.
-A lack of testosterone in both men and women can cause their libidos to lag.
+A lack of testosterone in both men and women can cause a lack of desire in marriage.

-2. Negative sexual presentation
+2. Unsatisfying sexual experiences

 4. Chronic illness

-Furthermore, you may have sexual desires but feel too mentally and physically spent to follow through on it.
+Furthermore, you may have sexual desires but feel too mentally and physically spent to follow through on them.

 5. Changes in hormones

 Menopause can play with your hormones, lowering testosterone and dropping estrogen levels.
-This can make the vagina feel dry and make sex feel uncomfortable or painful.
+This can make the vagina dry and make sex uncomfortable or painful.